krasny2k5/Intarsis/README.md

 - pins.ll: File with the coordinates of the region of intererest.
 - batch_tops.config: file with interferogram parameters.
 You can modify it with the appropiate parameters for your site.
 - (optional) master_image: a file containing the date of the master image with format YYYYMMDD.
+- Intarsis.config: configuration file with some parameters for the automatization of the processing.

 # Description of the routines:
 ## Intarsis_01_file_preparation